This author is a former teacher of gifted and talented students, where creative thinking and problem solving is a primary focus.

 Unless you are a collector, it is not likely that you have seen a Schuco clown toy.
 The history of Schuco toys can be traced back to 1912 in Germany.

 The company began making small felt and plush covered mechanical figures and animals over a century ago.
 Schuco still manufactures toy cars, but these mechanical clowns have not been made since the 1950s.

 Schuco toys were very well-made and included a wide variety of styles and structures over the years.

 The most common Schuco toy category found today are the Schuco cars and other vehicles.
 Many of these models can be found in stores and on Amazon.

-The clown toys featured here are quite rare.
+The clown toys featured here are quite rare and no longer sold retail.
 Schuco clown toys have NOT been manufactured for decades.
-That makes them highly collectible and sought after by toy collectors.
+That makes them highly collectible and sought after by vintage toy collectors.

 Origin of the Schuco Toy Company